PremierLangage/wims-lti/docs/activity_creation_example.md

 4. Fill the following fields in the form:

-    * `WimsSheet name` : The name that will be displayed in your Moodle's course.
+    * `Activity name` : The name that will be displayed in your Moodle's course.
     * `Tool URL` : The **LTI URL** your obtained on *WIMS-LTI*.
     * `Launch container`: *New window* (open in a new tab) or *Existing windown*.
     * `Consumer key`: The **key** defined when adding your LMS to *WIMS-LTI*.